unjs/unstorage/docs/2.drivers/redis.md

 - `cluster`: List of redis nodes to use for cluster mode.
 Takes precedence over `url` and `host` options.
 - `clusterOptions`: Options to use for cluster mode.
 - `ttl`: Default TTL for all items in **seconds**.
-- `useRaw`: If enabled, `getItemRaw` and `setItemRaw` will use binary data instead of base64 encoded strings. (this option will be enabled by default in the next major version.)
+- `raw`: If enabled, `getItemRaw` and `setItemRaw` will use binary data instead of base64 encoded strings. (this option will be enabled by default in the next major version.)

 See [ioredis](https://github.com/luin/ioredis/blob/master/API.md#new-redisport-host-options) for all available options.